hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network.html.markdown

 * `resource_group_name` - (Required) Specifies the name of the Resource Group where the Mobile Network should exist.
 Changing this forces a new Mobile Network to be created.

 * `location` - (Required) Specifies the Azure Region where the Mobile Network should exist.
 Changing this forces a new Mobile Network to be created.
-The available region is `East US`.
+The possible values are `eastus` and `northeurope`.

 * `mobile_country_code` - (Required) Mobile country code (MCC), defined in https://www.itu.int/rec/T-REC-E.212 .